-Enrollment Confirmation Deadline - 6:00 p.m. on the last day of final registration.
-Students who decide not to enroll for the semester in which they registered for classes must cancel their enrollment by 6:00 p.m. on the last day of Final Registration.
-Students may not make schedule changes or cancel their enrollment, and they will be responsible for tuition and fees for any classes that remain on their schedule after this deadline.
-Any students who need assistance with dropping their classes or canceling their enrollment by this deadline may contact the Records and Registration Office at 1-800-222-SELU or 985-549-2066.
+Fee Payment Deadline - Students who have not paid by the Fee Payment Deadline will not have access to other university services such as textbook rentals, ID services, hangtags, housing, meals, etc. Students are responsible for tuition and fees for any courses that remain on their schedule after this deadline.
+Students who need assistance with dropping their classes or canceling their enrollment by this deadline may contact the Records and Registration Office at 1-800-222-SELU or 985-549-2066.

-Freshman Orientation - Required of all beginning freshmen and transfer students with fewer than 30 transferable hours.
+Freshman Orientation - Required of all beginning freshmen and transfer freshmen.
 Orientation is a two-day program that provides an overview of university policies and procedures, academic advising, and course registration.